↑

 • 1 teaspoon salt = 2,300 mg sodium

-On a food label, the values reported are ‘per serving’.
-If you eat an entire can of soup and it contains two servings, you have double the sodium intake listed.
+The values reported on a food label are ‘per serving.’
+If you eat an entire can of soup containing two servings, you have double the sodium intake listed.

 • Pizza